 (34) For details about when and how to apply, applicants for advanced standing should refer to the Advanced Standing website.

-(35) Applications for advanced standing for international students should be lodged with UWS International at the time of applying for admission to the University.
+(35) Applications for advanced standing for International students should be lodged with the UWS International at the time of applying for admission to the University.

 (36) Normally, applicants will be informed of the amount of advanced standing granted in their letter of offer for course admission.
 However, in some cases the assessment process may take longer than the period necessary to send the offer of admission.
 The applicant may be required to provide further evidence or undertake an appropriate assessment, in which case the University will contact the applicant directly.

 (37) Where advanced standing is being sought on the grounds of successfully completed study at a recognised University, higher education institution, TAFE or registered training organisation in Australia and recognised international institutions (formal learning), the applicant must provide:

 (38) Where advanced standing is being sought on the grounds of credentialed or informal learning, the University requires appropriate evidence that the relevant learning outcomes for the units and/or key learning areas have been achieved.
 The applicant may be required to supply certified copies of statements from employers, present a portfolio, attend an interview or demonstrate their competence through an appropriate form of assessment.
 The method of assessment will be established by the relevant Academic Course Advisor or Director, Academic Program, in consultation with the Unit Coordinator, where applicable.
 It is the applicant's responsibility to provide all certified documentation for assessment at the time of assessment, in consultation with the Academic Course Advisor or Director, Academic Program (or Unit Coordinator where applicable).